 Will the program increase member loyalty?
 Seems a stretch

-We have previously written about paid subscription programs and premium membership programs like Club Marriot but what is particularly interesting in this instance is that lululemon appears to have revamped their loyalty program primarily to support the acquisition of MIRROR and drive product sales and subscriptions for the glorified 1080p screen.
+We have previously written about paid subscription programs and premium membership programs like Club Marriott but what is particularly interesting in this instance is that lululemon appears to have revamped their loyalty program primarily to support the acquisition of MIRROR and drive product sales and subscriptions for the glorified 1080p screen.

 Unfortunately, this strategy may not appeal to their loyal apparel customer base, who may not be interested in the home fitness offering.
 As a result, the success of the loyalty program now depends on striking a balance between lululemon’s free membership tier that offers limited value to loyal members over regular members and MIRROR’s paid membership tier that may turn out to be a regrettable purchase for members due to upfront and ongoing costs.